-- When a student admits to behavior fitting a category III violation, resulting in his automatic suspension, he may request a meeting with the rules, welfare and discipline committee be arranged as soon as possible to appeal for reinstatement.
-The student may continue to attend classes until that meeting takes place at the discretion of the dean of students. - When a student denies that his behavior fits a category III violation, he will be presumed innocent prior to a hearing before the committee and may be allowed to continue in classes at the discretion of the Dean of Students.
-If, as a result of his hearing before the committee, a student is proven to be in violation, his suspension may be considered retroactive to the time of the offense at the discretion of the committee. - The Dean of Students notifies the parent(s) or guardian(s) of the student.
+- When a student admits to behavior fitting a Category III violation, resulting in the student's automatic suspension, the student may request a meeting with the Rules, Welfare and Discipline committee be arranged as soon as possible to appeal for reinstatement.
+The student may continue to attend classes until that meeting takes place at the discretion of the Dean of Students. - A student who denies that his or her behavior fits a Category III violation will be presumed innocent prior to a hearing before the committee.
+The Dean may offer supportive measures to any students impacted by the alleged Category III violation.
+Supportive measures may include but are not limited to: altering the housing situation of a student (including the accused), altering work arrangements of student employees, implementing contact limitations, offering adjustments to chapel seating, etc. If, as a result of his hearing before the committee, a student is proven to be in violation, his suspension may be considered retroactive to the time of the offense at the discretion of the committee.